-The members of the CC and its Chairperson are appointed by the Board of Directors for one year.
-On 31 December 2012, the composition of the CC was as follows:
+The members of the CC and its Chairperson were appointed by the Board of Directors for one year.
+As from 2014 all members of the Compensation Committee will be annually elected by shareholders.
+On 31 December 2013, the composition of the CC was as follows:

 Chairman Members

-Mr Daniel Borel Mr Andreas Koopmann
+Daniel Borel Andreas Koopmann

-Mr Jean-Pierre Meyers
+Jean-Pierre Meyers

-Mr Jean-Pierre Roth
+Jean-Pierre Roth

-Principles of compensation for the members of the Board of Directors
+Principles of compensation for the members of the Board of Directors Principles

-Principles